seanblanchfield/blog/current/_posts/2023-02-28- esp32-microcontroller-wakeup-receiver.md

 > * **Packaging type**.
 Are they sold as singles, or in tubes, bags, boxes or on tapes?
 For me, I needed something I could buy singly or in a small quantity.
 You can really reduce the selection by eliminating items that are only available of multples of 2500!
 > * Then sort by price, and start examining the datasheets to make a shortlist.
 Give preference to low **R<sub>DS(on)</sub>** (resistance across the MOSFET when it is on).
 >
-> I ended up buying a pack of 5 Fairchild FQP30N06L thoughhole n-channel MOSFETs, which have  Max V<sub>ds</sub>=60V, Max I<sub>D</sub>=32A, Min V<sub>gs(th)</sub>=1V-2.5V, are in a convenient TO-220 throughhole package, and were in-stock in my local supplier for about €2 each.
+> I ended up buying a pack of 5 Fairchild [FQP30N06L](https://www.utmel.com/components/fqp30n06l-mosfet-pinout-datasheet-and-circuit?id=351) thoughhole n-channel MOSFETs, which have  Max V<sub>ds</sub>=60V, Max I<sub>D</sub>=32A, Min V<sub>gs(th)</sub>=1V-2.5V, are in a convenient TO-220 throughhole package, and were in-stock in my local supplier for about €2 each.
+More recently, I noticed this particular MOSFET on [*The Bald Engineer*](https://www.youtube.com/watch?v=GrvvkYTW_0k), and I understand it is an example of a "Logic Level" MOSFET because its low V<sub>gs(th) allow it to be switched by a Microcontroller's 3.3V or 5V.

 ## The dangers of switching shared GND
-Since I couldn't quickly get my hands on any P-channel MOSFETs, I ordered a bunch of N-channel MOSFETs and had them in front of me in less than 24 hours.
  My first instinct was to use one of the MOSFETs to switch the GND rail that the ESP32, relay board and various other peripherals were connected to.
 This was a very bad idea, which I luckily survived.
-It dawned on my that quickly disconnecting a shared GND in a live circuit with some delicate components might not be a good idea &mdash; when GND is cut, electrical charges might start moving in unexpected directions and unexpected voltages:
+It dawned on my that yanking the shared GND in a live circuit with some delicate components might not be a good idea &mdash; when GND is cut, electrical charges might start moving in unexpected directions and unexpected voltages:
 * perhaps backwards through normally polarized components
 * capacitors might discharge high voltages in unexpected directions - perhaps into your microcontroller.
 * a voltage divider that normally converts high voltage into a safe 3V for your ESP32's ADC might suddenly change into a lone resistor sitting between high voltage and your microcontroller's ADC pin.